Walking Pages

 Walks in previous events included a magical fairy trail at Creswell Crags, combining a walk with a boat trip along the Chesterfield Canal; the Chesterfield-Round Walk, a 34-mile trek through the countryside that surrounds the town, and the ‘Beast of Bolsover’, a 20-mile circular hike.
 There were also many less strenuous walks such as evening strolls of 5 or 6 miles, a short walk around the town or a family ramble of 2 or 3 miles.

-Elham Valley Walking Festival -Completed for 2023
+Elham Valley Walking Festival - Unconfirmed for 2025

 Elham Valley Walking FestivalSet in the beautiful Kent Downs Area of Outstanding Natural Beauty, the 13 planned walks range in distance from one to twenty-three miles and include visits to vineyards, exquisite gardens, charming villages, special woodlands, a fun walk for children and the challenging Elham Valley Way.
 Enjoy the landscape and learn about its history at this weekend festival.